What is yeast overgrowth management?

 This therapy has not yet been rated.
 There’s no research evidence that yeast overgrowth causes autism or that managing yeast improves autism characteristics.

 There are some warnings about the use of yeast overgrowth management therapy:

-- People who use the antifungal medication fluconazole (Diflucan) over a long period need a doctor to monitor their liver function to make sure there are no toxic effects.
+- People who use the antifungal medication fluconazole over a long period need to have their liver function monitored to make sure there are no toxic effects.
 Skin conditions have also been associated with this antifungal agent.

-- Side effects including diarrhoea have been associated with long-term use of the antifungal medication nystatin (Nizoral).
+- Side effects including diarrhoea have been associated with long-term use of the antifungal medication nystatin.